-If you can’t use natural lighting and have limited funds, you can use everyday light bulbs.
+If you still want to use artificial lighting but have limited funds, you can use everyday light bulbs.
 Go for 15-watt fluorescent bulbs and 60-watt incandescent bulbs.
 Note that incandescent bulbs are less energy-efficient and also much warmer than fluorescent bulbs, so you may need to play around with some custom white balance settings.
-Use adjustable desk lamps or grab some clamp lights and spring clamps from your local hardware store.

 If you want to upgrade to better-quality studio lights, I highly recommend you buy a lighting kit.
 You’ll find lots of different kit options online — Amazon has a range of studio lighting kits, as does Digital Camera Warehouse.

 Now that you have your materials ready, it’s time to keep everything organized and in check to facilitate a fuss-free shoot.

 To conduct a seamless photo shoot, you have to be organized.
 You don’t want the products you’re going to take photos of strewn all over the place.
 This will only disrupt your workflow and may result in you having a hard time keeping track of the hundreds (or even thousands) of product photos you take.

 Make sure your products are ready to be photographed.
 Clean, polish, iron and dust before you shoot, not while you shoot.